IRNAS/GoodEnoughCNC-PlasmaCutter/README.md

 With this the spindle should run at 24000rpm, note the display either shows 24000 in rpm or 400 in Hz, both representing the same speed.

-## Buy
-You can order GoodEnoughCNC Plasma KIT from our partner company [Fabrikor](http://fabrikor.eu/goodenoughcnc-hybrid).

 ## Q&A

 [Here](https://github.com/IRNAS/GoodEnoughCNC-PlasmaCutter/blob/master/Q%26A.md) you can read the answers to some frequently asked questions.
-Please get in touch via [chat](https://chat.irnas.eu/home), [forum](https://goodenoughcnc-hybrid-cnc.readme.io/discuss) or [email](mailto:info@irnas.eu) if you don't find what you're looking for.

 ---